What does the “cost of food formula” mean?

 Government rules shape what tests and labels you must do.
 A few points to note:

-Suggested Read: What is Food Production?
+Read more: What is Food Production?
 Complete Overview

-• Use lean prototyping
+- Use lean prototyping to reduce trial wastage

-• Limit revisions
+- Limit unnecessary formula revisions

 What a Food Consultant does for you?